 Citizenship Question Nonresponse: A Demographic Profile of People Who Do Not Answer the American Community Survey Citizenship Question

 This report shares an analysis of data nonresponse to the citizenship question on the American Community Survey.
-Nonresponse rates vary by demographic group but have been rising over time–showing an increased sensitivity to the question.
-It is expected that the nonresponse rate to the citizenship question on the 2020 Census will be even higher than the 6% nonresponse rate to the question on the ACS, and that the question will make the census more expensive and it’s results less accurate.
+Nonresponse rates vary by demographic group, but have been rising over time–showing an increased sensitivity to the question.
+It is expected that the nonresponse rate to the citizenship question on the 2020 Census will be even higher that the 6% nonresponse rate to the question on the ACS, and that the question will make the census more expensive and it’s results less accurate.

 This issue brief provides an overview of how people experiencing homelessness will be counted in the 2020 Census.
 If this population is not counted accurately, the result may be unequal political representation and unequal access to vital public and private resources for people experiencing homelessness and their communities.